OREAD Top Page Photos 2011

 Singing and playing "Tsubasawo Kudasai" (Give Me Wings) which was one of the

 higlights of the Oread Open Mike, Aug 13, 2011.
-From left, I. Nagasihma,
+From left, I. Nagasihma, H. Ohta,

 K. Harada, M.Yamaguchi, R. Matsuhashi and T. Maruyama.
 Photo by miura.